 Before starting TCM I was heavily focused on getting press coverage to establish my expertise.
 I submitted one off experts quotes as well as fully written guest posts to countless sites.
 Sometimes they were published, sometimes they were rejected.

-When I started TCM I wanted to allow guest post submissions just like I had been submitting all over the interwebs.
-I respect GenTwenty’s multi-contributor model so much (plus they were my first ever guest post accepted!) and wanted to provide people with the same ability on my site…
+I spent so much time submitting guest content all over the interwebs, that I wanted to give others a chance on my site.
+I respect GenTwenty's multi-contributor model so much (plus they were my first ever guest post accepted!) and wanted to provide people with the same ability on my site…

 … until I didn't anymore.

 What changed?
 Well, I probably get around 20-50 emails per week from people either asking to submit a guest post or submitting the completed guest post… it's not the volume of these e-mails that overwhelms me but what's in them.